 Please note that contracting out any of the work does not lessen an owner-builder’s responsibility.

-- Be competent to interpret detailed plans and specifications.
+- Can you competently interpret detailed plans and specifications?

-- Be qualified to supervise ALL construction work.
+- Are you qualified to supervise ALL construction work?

-- Have the ability to coordinate the flow of work by subcontractors to enable you to complete the home inside your time schedule.
+- Do you have the ability to coordinate the flow of work by subcontractors to enable you to complete the home inside your time schedule?
 Remember that constantly rising costs will have a major effect on the final price.

-- Be able to handle financial or contractual disputes with subcontractors and suppliers.
+- Are you able to handle financial or contractual disputes with subcontractors and suppliers?

-- Be available to be onsite to receive materials and ensure that they comply with specifications, required quantity and quality.
+- Can you be available to be onsite to receive materials and ensure that they comply with specifications, required quantity and quality?

-- Have the ability to distinguish technically what is poor building work.
+- Do you have the ability to distinguish what is considered to be poor building work?

-- Have the experience to establish the value of work completed to enable you to make accurate progress payments to subcontractors.
+- Do you have the experience to establish the value of work completed to enable you to make accurate progress payments to subcontractors?

-- Have the ability to predict material and labour cost increases that may occur during construction.
+- Do you have the ability to predict material and labour cost increases that may occur during construction?

-- Be able to determine if your land contains reactive clay or other problem soils and, if so, what action must be taken to overcome the problems to ensure the footings are structurally sound.
-Speak to the building surveyor from the local government office for assistance.
+- Are you able to determine if your land contains reactive clay or other problem soils and, if so, what action must be taken to overcome the problems to ensure the footings are structurally sound?
+If not, speak to the building surveyor from the local government office for assistance.

-- Be aware of the exact boundaries of your land.
-Engage the services of a qualified land surveyor if the boundary pegs are not evident or you have doubts as to their correctness.
+- Are you aware of the exact boundaries of your land?
+If not, engage the services of a qualified land surveyor if the boundary pegs are not evident or you have doubts as to their correctness.

-- Organise insurance to cover liability for personal injury and adequate insurance to cover the work against hazards such as fire, storm damage, theft, public risk and accidents with your insurance company or broker.
+- Do you know how to organise insurance to cover liability for personal injury and to cover the work against hazards such as fire, storm damage, theft, public risk and accidents?.

-- Be aware that the local government building permit imposes time constraints on the completion of your home.
+- Are you aware that the local government building permit imposes time constraints on the completion of your home?

 The Home Building Contracts Act 1991 (HBC Act) applies to any person undertaking home building or associated work for a home owner, including owner-builders.